tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 ## IV. <a id="section4"></a>Inserting elements into the middle of a DOM tree
-Rather than just append everything to the bottom of the &lt;body>, let's see how to add elements to both the end and the middle of an unordered list.
+Rather than just append everything to the bottom of the &lt;body>, let's see how to add &lt;li> elements to both the end and the middle of an unordered list.

 ### more-dom-4.html